Building Controllers¶

 pkg-config --cflags choreonoid-body

-will output the options necessary for compiling the program against the Body library.
-Invoking
+outputs the options necessary for compiling programs using the Body library, and executing

 pkg-config --libs choreonoid-body

-will output the options necessary to link to programs making use of the Body library.
+outputs the options necessary for linking programs using the Body library.

-Using this command lets you build programs making use of Choreonoid without having to worry about where Choreonoid is installed or which libraries to link to.
+By using these commands, you can build programs using Choreonoid without worrying much about where Choreonoid is installed or which libraries need to be linked.

 choreonoid-util : Util library